Skip to content

 Extracted frames saved as images

-The time complexity is O(N) because it iterates each frame.
+The time complexity is O(N) because it iterates over each frame.

-The space complexity is O(1) but higher memory usage due to NumPy arrays.
+The space complexity is O(1), but there is higher memory usage due to the use of NumPy arrays.

 Method 3: Using FFMpeg